BlueWinds/WarTechIIC/README.md

 * `WIIC_{attacker}_hates_{defender}` (float) If present, this overrides `hatred[attacker][defender]` from settings.json. -1 will use the value from settings.json.
 * `WIIC_{faction}_attack_strength` (int) Adds to the attack strength of any flareups or raids the faction engages in.
 Can be negative.
 Note that this is *additive* - it does not override that faction's default values.
 If you modify this from events, please add or subtract rather than set a value - Raids also adjust this, so setting a value would overwrite the raid history.
 * `WIIC_{faction}_defense_strength` (int) Adds to the attack strength of any flareups or raids the faction engages in.
 Can be negative.
 Note that this is *additive* - it does not override that faction's values.
 If you modify this from events, please add or subtract rather than set a value - Raids also adjust this, so setting a value would overwrite the raid history.

+# Misc functionality
+WarTechIIC modifies several base-game features.
+* Contracts in the current system refresh every time the month rolls over.
+* Contracts in the command center are sorted by difficulty (with travel contracts at the bottom and priority contracts at the top).